stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 for lack of opportunities to apply and test his pathological theories.
-Unworldly as he was, he had never thought of using his reputation as an influence to gain public appointment; though more and more he realised that only the medical directorship of a government or a charitable institution&mdash;a prison, almshouse, or hospital&mdash;would give him a field of sufficient width to complete his researches and make his discoveries of the greatest use to humanity and science at large.
+Unworldly as he was, he had never thought of using his reputation as an influence to gain public appointment; though more and more he realised that only the medical directorship of a government or a charitable institution--a prison, almshouse, or hospital--would give him a field of sufficient width to complete his researches and make his discoveries of the greatest use to humanity and science at large.

   Then he had run into James Dalton by sheer accident one afternoon in Market Street as the governor was swinging out of the Royal Hotel.
 Georgina had been with him, and an almost instant recognition had heightened the drama of the reunion.
-Mutual ignorance of one another&rsquo;s progress had bred long explanation and histories, and Clarendon was pleased to find that he had so important an official for a friend.
+Mutual ignorance of one another's progress had bred long explanation and histories, and Clarendon was pleased to find that he had so important an official for a friend.
 Dalton and Georgina, exchanging many a glance, felt more than a trace of their youthful tenderness; and a friendship was then and there revived which led to frequent calls and a fuller and fuller exchange of confidences.

-  James Dalton learned of his old prot&eacute;g&eacute;&rsquo;s need for political appointment, and sought, true to his protective role of school and college days, to devise some means of giving &ldquo;Little Alf&rdquo; the needed position and scope.
-He had, it is true, wide appointive powers; but the legislature&rsquo;s constant attacks and encroachments forced him to exercise these with the utmost discretion.
+  James Dalton learned of his old protégé's need for political appointment, and sought, true to his protective role of school and college days, to devise some means of giving  "Little Alf " the needed position and scope.
+He had, it is true, wide appointive powers; but the legislature's constant attacks and encroachments forced him to exercise these with the utmost discretion.
 At length, however, scarcely three months after the sudden reunion, the foremost institutional medical office in the state fell vacant.
-Weighing all the elements with care, and conscious that his friend&rsquo;s achievements and reputation would justify the most substantial rewards, the governor felt at last able to act.
+Weighing all the elements with care, and conscious that his friend's achievements and reputation would justify the most substantial rewards, the governor felt at last able to act.
 Formalities were few, and on the eighth of November, 189-, Dr. Alfred Schuyler Clarendon became medical director of the California State Penitentiary at San Quentin.

     II.

-In scarcely more than a month the hopes of Dr. Clarendon&rsquo;s admirers were amply fulfilled.
-Sweeping changes in methods brought to the prison&rsquo;s medical routine an efficiency never before dreamed of; and though the subordinates were naturally not without jealousy, they were obliged to admit the magical results of a really great man&rsquo;s superintendence.
+In scarcely more than a month the hopes of Dr. Clarendon's admirers were amply fulfilled.
+Sweeping changes in methods brought to the prison's medical routine an efficiency never before dreamed of; and though the subordinates were naturally not without jealousy, they were obliged to admit the magical results of a really great man's superintendence.
 Then came a time where mere appreciation might well have grown to devout thankfulness at a providential conjunction of time, place, and man; for one morning Dr. Jones came to his new chief with a grave face to announce his discovery of a case which he could not but identify as that selfsame